Yandex Cloud

 5. Enable the visibility option next to the name of the community you want to share the Spark connector with.

-To make a Spark connector available for use in a different project, the project admin needs to add it on the Shared tab.
+To make a Spark connector available for use in a different project, the project admin needs to add that connector on the Shared tab.

 Deleting a Spark connectorDeleting a Spark connector